Exam Content Outline

 2. Conduct routine maintenance inspection of equipment:

-a.
-Identify equipment maintenance requirements from manufacturer’s manuals
+a. identify equipment maintenance requirements from manufacturer’s manuals

-b.
-Correct equipment malfunctions and potential problems
+b. correct equipment malfunctions and potential problems

-c.
-Monitor preventive maintenance schedule and contracts
+c. monitor preventive maintenance schedule and contracts

-3. Organize work flow and use of equipment
+3. Organize workflow and use of equipment

 a. analyze tasks to determine overlapping effort or equipment use